 Figure 6.
 Organoleptic profile of the experimental Gamza wines both studied strains exhibited higher fermentation activity.
-The intensity at the beginning of the alcoholic fermentation and the time for its completion were in correlation with the temperature and the amount of inoculum yeast culture.
-The strains Badachoni and 24-6 showed the best activity at 28 °C/4%.
+The intensity at the beginning of the alcoholic fermentation and the time for its completion were in correlation with the temperature and the amount of the inoculum yeast culture.
+The Badachoni and the 24-6 strains showed the best activity at 28 °C/4%.